animo/siera-cli/docs/contributing.md

 This means **by default** we will only log command output, warnings and errors.

 **Note**: for command output, we use `println!` to ensure that the result of a command returned on stdout.
-This implies output printed via `println!` should be machine readable a few exceptions.
+This implies output printed via `println!` should be machine readable.